TrudAX/denistrunin-blog/src/draft/xpptools-licenseusagelog/index.md

 ### Special roles

-There are also special roles with an exception from the license report:
+There are special roles with an exception from the license report:

 - **System administrator** - this role has access to everything and is currently excluded from the license report
 - **Device based licenses**: it is a common case in a warehouse; for example, you have a physical computer on the warehouse floor, and 5 warehouse workers who periodically use it to perform various activities.
 Instead of licensing these 5 people, you license just 1 device and assign the "Device-based" role for these users, which excludes them from the License report.
-As I understand, currently it is not something that is controlled by Microsoft, but they plan some control level in the future.
+As I understand, currently it is not something that is controlled by Microsoft, but they plan to have some control level in the future.

-After you play with "**Licenses usage summary**" form I recommend reading the [series of articles](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/) by [André Arnaud de Calavon](https://www.linkedin.com/in/andreadc/) , he did a tremendous job of describing different security topics.
-T
+After you play with the "**Licenses usage summary**" form I recommend also reading the [series of articles](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/) by [André Arnaud de Calavon](https://www.linkedin.com/in/andreadc/) , who did a huge job of describing different security topics.
+After that, you will probably be more or less familiar with a new licensing model.

-### Independent consultants

-TODO: *describe who is working in this area with links to a web sites*
+### ISV solutions related to licensing

+There are several companies working on D365FO security and licensing optimisation.
+When I originally asked a [question about user logging](https://www.linkedin.com/posts/denis-trunin-3b73a213_d365fo-licensing-question-does-anyone-in-activity-7421742261249576961-Wnkl), I received many comments, so I've saved them here as a reference:

+- **André Arnaud de Calavon / Next365** — D365 expert and consultant, probably the top writer regarding security topics.
+Link: [André Arnaud de Calavon](https://dynamicspedia.com/2025/11/dynamics-365-licensing-enforcement-advent-calendar/)

+- **D365RoleSecure / NoirSoft** — D365FO security and licensing-focused tool.
+Link: [NoirSoft / D365RoleSecure](https://www.noirsoft.net/)

+- **Fastpath Assure / Alex Meyer** — Security, audit, compliance, and D365FO licensing governance.
+Link: [Fastpath Assure](https://marketplace.microsoft.com/en-us/product/fastpath.fastpath-assure-for-dynamics-365?tab=DetailsAndSupport)

+- **Marco Romano / IT\|Fandango** — D365 F&O consultant offering licensing/right-sizing assessment services.
+Link: [IT\|Fandango](https://itfandango.com/d365-fo-licence-cost-optimiser/)

+- **XPLUS Process Discovery / Anthonio Dixon** — User activity and process discovery for D365, with license optimisation angle.
+Link: [XPLUS Process Discovery](https://xplusglobal.com/products/security-and-compliance/)

-## License log usage
+## License usage log tool

+The main issue with the standard Microsoft solution is that no license usage report is provided.

+*For example, a simple scenario: 10 users share a single role, and that role has 100 menu items at the Team level and one item that requires Activity.
+How can we determine which of these 10 users is actually using that specific Activity menu item.*

-The tool can be installed from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils) and then installed to the PROD version using your X++ pipeline.
+The License usage log tool was built to fill this gap and provide you with the answer to this question.
+It can be installed from [GitHub](https://github.com/TrudAX/XppTools/tree/master/DEVTools/DEVLicenseUtils) and then deployed to the PROD version using your X++ pipeline.

 ### Enable element usage logs

-After the installation, you need to Enable logging.
+After the installation, you need to Enable element usage logging.
 There are 2 options:

 - Full(Debug only) mode, where every call is logged
-- Or Summary, when a system creates an element usage log for a user only once per user session.
+- or Summary, when a system creates an element usage log for a user only once per user session.

 It should work for a couple of weeks on a PROD database to get some useful values.